 - Telephone.
-In 2007, about 10 percent of all restaurant orders are made over the phone.2 Although this statistic appears small, the telephone is still the most common method of placing take-out and delivery orders orders.
+In 2007, about 10% of all restaurant orders were made over the phone.2 Although this statistic appears small, the telephone is still the most common method of placing take-out and delivery orders orders.

 - Online ordering.
-According to the National Restaurant Association, restaurant websites are typically visited by 48% of adults 3, and about 13 percent of consumers have used the internet to place an order for take-out or delivery.
-4 This is convenient for people placing large orders, and modern POS systems can often handle online orders with ease.
+According to the National Restaurant Association, restaurant websites are typically visited by 48% of adults 3, and about 13% of consumers have used the internet to place an order for take-out or delivery.
+4 This is convenient for people placing large orders and modern POS systems can often handle online orders with ease.

 - Text messaging.
 Many restaurants are moving beyond traditional telephone orders.
-Papa John's Pizza, for instance, is now equipped to receive SMS or text message orders from personal cell phones or devices.
+For instance, Papa John's Pizza is now equipped to receive SMS or text message orders from personal cell phones or devices.
 For the young adult and teenage market, text message ordering is a fast and convenient way to order food.
 Advances in ordering technology can provide greater convenience and speed for hungry customers. » Learn More About Restaurant Technology

 - Drive-thru.
 While drive-thrus are traditionally associated with fast-food chains, many independent quick-service restaurants, especially ice-cream shops, coffee joints and sandwich restaurants, are taking advantage of this popular ordering method.